civican/legisinfo/42-1/bills/C-86/bill_text.md

     if he or she finds that all or any part of the objection is substantiated, make an order in writing directing the employer to, within the time specified in the order,

-    take any measures that the Pay Equity Commissioner considers appropriate in relation to the pay equity plan in question, including the payment of any differences in compensation and interest that are owed to employees in accordance with any of sections `60` to `63` or `88`, with any adaptations that may be required; or
+    take any measures that the Pay Equity Commissioner considers appropriate in relation to the pay equity plan in question, including the payment of any differences in compensation and interest that are owed to employees in accordance with any of sections `60` to `63` or `88`, with any adaptations that may be required, or

     amend the pay equity plan.